alecadair/DAC2025_ROAR/README.md

 ROAR (Robust Optimal and Analog Reuse) - Turku, Finland 2024

-This repository contains the implementation of the Robust and Efficient Analog IC Design Automation framework described in the paper under review, **"Analytical Optimization for Robust and Efficient Analog IC Design Automation"**.
+This repository contains the implementation of the Robust and Efficient Analog IC Design Automation framework described in the paper under review, **"Analytical Optimization for Robust and Efficient Analog IC Design Automation"** for DAC 2025.
 The repository includes the tools to run the code, generate figures, and reproduce results presented in the paper.

 ## Prerequisites
 Code Intended to run with Centos/Rocky/Redhat and Ubuntu operating systems